 Isaiah Thomas scores 37 points, Celtics beat Bucks in OT

-Crowder scored four of his 20 points on free throws in the final 28 seconds of overtime and Isaiah Thomas had 37 points to help the Celtics beat the Milwaukee Bucks 112-108 on Saturday night.
-"It's always special when I come here and we get a win," said Crowder, who played at Marquette.
+Isaiah Thomas had 37 points, and Jae Crowder scored four of his 20 points on free throws in the final 28 seconds of overtime to help the Boston Celtics beat the Milwaukee Bucks 112-108 on Saturday night.
+Boston won its third straight after squandering a 16-point second half lead and a 42-point first quarter, its best of the season.

 Add your comments below